Every successful entrepreneur is great at one important skill.

 And for the banks, that limit is determined by your ability to pay back the loan and interest.

-That limit is determined by the cash flows from your business or the market value of the collateral you’ve pledged to the bank.
+That limit is often determined by the cash flows from your business or the market value of the collateral you’ve pledged to the bank.

 For example, let’s say you’re asking the bank for a $200,000 loan, and your business currently makes $10,000 in cash inflows every month.